Benjamin1771/HTML5-Canvas-Loader/README.md

 <h3>The 3 Attached HTML Files</h3>
 <p>There are 3 files attached in this repository.</p>

-<p>Two of them are done on the canvas without a framework: the one I just went over:</p>
+<p>Two of them are done on the canvas without a framework - there is the one I just went over:</p>

 <img width="419" alt="simpleloader" src="https://cloud.githubusercontent.com/assets/24251065/23678160/f5ccfe02-0350-11e7-8191-10dc90c50bdb.png">